evoldoers/evoldeeds/README.md

 # EvolDeeds

-This repository contains JavaScript implementations of various algorithms for computing the likelihoods of phylogenetic alignments of proteins, as well as the beginnings of a gamification framework for crowdsourced phylogenetics.
+Evol Deeds is a game of crowdsourced phylogenetics.

 - Admins post domains: curated sets of amino acid sequences, representing protein domain families.
 - Players claim the _deed_ for a family by posting the most likely evolutionary explanation for it.